This post contains affiliate links, to find out more information, please read my affiliate disclosure

 A lot of the latest gravel bikes will have 650b wheels fitted although 700c is still in widespread use.
 The main advantage of 650b is the slightly smaller diameter and wider rim, make for a more robust wheel that is capable of handling the rough and tumble of off-road riding.
 A typical gravel tyre will be 650b x 47 and most can be run tubeless, meaning they can be used at the preferred lower pressures without worrying about getting pinch flats.

 Gravel tyres will, of course have a greater weight and rolling resistance which will be especially noticeable when riding on tarmac, but I’ve ridden quite a few and I feel that for the every day rider this is negligible.
+Larger volume tyres with lots of tread are also good for riding an e-bike in the winter.

 Because of the need for greater control (particularly when descending) gravel bikes generally have flared drop handlebars and shorter stems.